bigheadG/mmWave/PC3_v1884R/README.md

     This python program is the same as above which dataFrame format is more easier for reading run on mmWave_pc3_1884r_ex1.py      #display radar information by pandas (dataFrame type)

-    (Step 3) Running Algorithm
-    Please change the folder to /mmap_run/linux
-    then reading README first for Getting Started

 # (1) mmWave_pc3_1884r_ex0.py

 Report as following,